 No. Any of your time spent during an observation stay does not count toward Medicare’s three-night (consecutive) hospital stay rule to qualify for skilled nursing home placement.
 If your status changes from observation to inpatient, your three-day hospital day begins only from the time when you become an inpatient.

-What am I expected to pay for as an observation patient?
+How much am I expected to pay as an observation patient?

 What if my physician decides my condition requires acute inpatient care?